S&P 500 slips but closes near record level

 “These security prices are reflecting an anticipation that the economy is going to get back to normal sooner rather than later and it is not exactly clear where we are in that process.”

-Gains on Wall Street were muted, with the Dow slightly lower a day after a rally sent it and the S&P 500 to record highs.
+The dip came a day after a rally sent the Dow and the S&P 500 to record highs.
 Investors were assessing the staying power of gains in economically sensitive sectors such as industrials and materials that have been leading the charge higher.

 Shares of many economically sensitive companies are classified as value stocks.
 But growth, which includes many stocks in the technology and communication services sectors, has shown signs of life.